 The Tornado Committee is now active and case managers are being assigned.
 If you need help or have questions, call Matt Osborn at (316) 833-6806 or email firstname.lastname@example.org

 – On July 20th and 21st, the City will open the mixing grounds (south on State street) for a city cleanup.
 This is open to the whole town.
-The resident should have a water bill stub to verify city residency.
-NEW INFORMATION AS OF JULY 11: During Citywide Cleanup, the mixing grounds will take ANYTHING except C&D structural debris.
+The resident should have a water bill stub or driver’s license to verify city residency.
+During Citywide Cleanup, the mixing grounds will take ANYTHING except C&D structural debris.
 The C&D landfill will also be open those days, so you can take C&D debris there.

 – If a homeowner hires a tree trimming service, the service must take all limbs and brush to their own disposal site or the county landfill.
 Brush and limbs cut by a commercial service will not be accepted at the mixing grounds.
 The City KDHE permit does not allow it.